Who's 'Smart' And Who's 'Dumb' Ahead Of OPEC?

 Well, that's where it gets funny.

-So for one thing, hedge funds got burned badly over the past couple of months on their record net long position.
-First in early March and then again during the recent commodities carnage and the oil flash crash that unfolded two Fridays ago (well, two "Thursdays" ago, depending on what time zone you're in).
+So, for one thing, hedge funds got burned badly over the past couple of months on their record net long position.
+First, in early March, and then again, during the recent commodities carnage and the oil flash crash that unfolded two Fridays ago (well, two "Thursdays" ago, depending on what time zone you're in).

 As such, the "smart" money is understandably gun-shy, having trimmed their longs for three consecutive weeks.
 Here's what that looks like:

-That's current through last Tuesday (the latest date for which the data is available) and this Friday we'll learn whether the news flow we've gotten over the past five trading days (which included bullish EIA data) caused hedge funds to partially reverse course.
+That's current through last Tuesday (the latest date for which the data is available), and this Friday we'll learn whether the news flow we've gotten over the past five trading days (which included bullish EIA data) caused hedge funds to partially reverse course.

 Meanwhile, the "dumb" money is buying hand over fist.
 The U.S. Oil Fund (NYSEARCA:USO) took in $215 million last week, the second largest inflow this year: